-Say you go out for a big meal of lasagna and wine a couple hours later than normal — and then you pay the price with a restless night and bad sleep.
+Say you go out for a big meal of lasagna and wine a couple of hours later than normal — and then you pay the price with a restless night and bad sleep.
 You get up the next morning feeling groggy and just ‘off’, and you may want to blame the wine or wonder if the calamari you ate as an appetizer was bad.
 It could be that your gut microbiome is to blame here.
 (And not in the way you might be thinking… ) Just like jet lag can mess up your whole circadian system and make you feel awful, messing with the timing, quantity, and content of what you eat can affect your circadian system via what your gut bugs are doing.

 A 2016 study “Microbiota Diurnal Rhythmicity Programs Host Transcriptome Oscillations” in the journal Cell looked at the effects of the microbiome on the epigenetic markers and gene transcription of the host organism (e.g. mice, people).
 The researchers found that in the mouse’s intestinal mucosa, the number of bacteria was 10 times higher during the mouse’s active period (dark for nocturnal mice) than during the inactive period.
 The bacteria were interacting with the intestinal mucosa and signaling to both intestinal cells and changing the host’s liver cellular expression.
 The whole journal article is freely available and worth reading if you are interested.
 The researchers conclude “We found that the bacterial microbiome features rhythmic patterns of localization and metabolite secretion in the large intestine.
 These rhythms influence diurnal gene expression locally in the intestine and distally in the liver.
-Surprisingly, ablation of microbiota rhythms by antibiotic treatment and in germ-free mice not only leads to a loss of oscillations on the chromatin and transcript level, but also concomitantly incites a massive gain of de novo oscillations, resulting in a temporal reorganization of metabolic pathways in both intestine and liver.”
+Surprisingly, ablation of microbiota rhythms by antibiotic treatment and in germ-free mice not only leads to a loss of oscillations on the chromatin and transcript level but also concomitantly incites a massive gain of de novo oscillations, resulting in a temporal reorganization of metabolic pathways in both intestine and liver.”

 So the bacteria in our gut microbiome fluctuate in numbers and location over the course of 24 hours.
 They are producing metabolites that act as signals to our human cells, and these signals are oscillating over the course of a 24-hour day.

 There have been quite a few studies that look at the substances that our gut microbiome is producing.
-Short chain fatty acids are a big component of gut microbiome produced metabolites.
-These are not only used by our intestinal cells as a source of energy, but the short chain fatty acids also act signaling molecules to our own cells.
+Short-chain fatty acids are a big component of gut microbiome produced metabolites.
+These are not only used by our intestinal cells as a source of energy, but the short-chain fatty acids also act signaling molecules to our own cells.
 For an excellent overview of the topic, check out “Gut microbiome, obesity, and metabolic dysfunction”.

-These short chain fatty acids produced by the gut microbiome may be what is directly impacting the host circadian rhythm.
-A study (again in mice) found that “specific microbial metabolites induced under low or high fat feeding, particularly short chain fatty acids, but not hydrogen sulfide, directly modulate circadian clock gene expression within hepatocytes.
+These short-chain fatty acids produced by the gut microbiome may be what is directly impacting the host circadian rhythm.
+A study (again in mice) found that “specific microbial metabolites induced under low or high-fat feeding, particularly short-chain fatty acids, but not hydrogen sulfide, directly modulate circadian clock gene expression within hepatocytes.
 These results underscore the ability of microbially-derived metabolites to regulate or modify central and hepatic circadian rhythm and host metabolic function, the latter following intake of a Westernized diet.”
 The whole study is available (open access).

 This is a two-way street, though.
 What happens when we mess with the circadian fluctuations of our microbiome?
 More than just a tummy ache can ensue…